-Want to work and live in Australia, but not sure how to go about it, or maybe you have a few questions or concerns regarding your visa?
+Want to work and live in Australia but don’t know how to get there or have questions or concerns about your visa?

-This page contains answers to some of the most commonly asked questions about visa applications for skilled and family migrants as well as general FAQs about migrating to Australia.
+This page has answers to some of the most frequently asked questions about visa applications for skilled and family migrants, as well as general questions about moving to Australia.

 What is the English competency test, and can I write the test online or must it be written at a certified English Testing Centre?

-The purpose of the English test is to prove that you are competent enough to function in Australia, a country whose only official language is English.
-The Australian Department of Home Affairs accept the following English language tests:
+The point of the English test is to show that you know enough English to get by in Australia, where English is the only official language.
+The following English language tests are accepted by the Australian Department of Home Affairs:

 - Internation English Testing System (IELTS)